API Rate Limit Calculator

 Convert any API rate limit (per second, minute, hour, day, or month) into daily and monthly quotas instantly.
 Free, no sign-up.
-Great for planning API usage and choosing the right plan tier.
+Great for planning API usage.

 Added May 11, 2026